DecentralizedSysGroup/mempool-guru-ops/README.md

 ### Dashboard

-We built a dashboard that display the data in interesting ways in real-time.
-It's running at http://147.135.6.228:5000/.
-Currently it only shows private transactions (those bypass the mempool) and the confirmation latency (how long a given transaction waited in the mempool before included in a block).
+We built a dashboard at http://mempool.guru.

 ## Deploy an MMN